 Pets are not permitted in the buildings or on the grounds.
 You may have one 10-gallon aquarium for small aquatic life (turtles and fish) if your roommate(s) agree.
 Assistance and service animals are permitted with approval via the Disability Accommodation Request process.

 Large speakers are not prohibited but we discourage students from bringing them.
 Not only do they take up valuable space in your room, they can be very disruptive to your neighbors.
-Additionally, please do not bring Sonos speakers as the ResNet wireless network does not support them.

 If You Bring